fjantunen/sev1/index.md

 **Example:**
 ~~~
-Jira# INC-1234
+JIRA# INC-1234
 SEV2 - Checkout - API - High error rate on checkout API
 Slack Channel: #inc-1234
 ~~~

 > 🔑 **Key Takeaway:**
-> Clear criteria eliminate hesitation.
+> Define clear criteria for declaring incidents, this removes hesitation.
 When anyone can declare an incident quickly and transparently, teams respond faster and learn more effectively.

 ### 4. Systems, Playbooks & Observability 🗺️